 - an interference of home life, work, school, or recreational activities from the use of oxycodone

-- continuing to use oxycodone even though the person knows they’re putting themselves in dangerous situations such as driving while under the drug’s influence
+- continuing to use oxycodone even though the person knows they’re putting themselves in dangerous situations, such as driving while under the drug’s influence

-- the inability to stop using oxycodone even though the person has physical or psychological difficulties a result of overuse
+- the inability to stop using oxycodone even though the person has physical or psychological difficulties as a result of overuse

 - developing a tolerance to oxycodone, therefore requiring a higher dose for the required result